-Clients who have not been involved in litigation often have many questions about the appellate process.
-While trial lawyers and trials are frequently portrayed in books and television, appellate lawyers and the appellate process are less well understood.
+Clients who are unfamiliar with appeals may have questions about the appellate process.
+While trial lawyers often are portrayed in books, movies, and other popular culture, appellate attorneys are less understood.

-Most civil cases, including family law matters and personal injury matters, are appealed to the Superior Court.
-Cases in which an agency of the Commonwealth of Pennsylvania is a party or that involve the interpretation of a state statute are appealed to the Commonwealth Court.
+Most civil cases, including family law and personal injury cases, are appealed to the Superior Court.
+Cases in which an agency of the Commonwealth of Pennsylvania is a party, or that involve the interpretation of a state statute, are appealed to the Commonwealth Court.

 In Pennsylvania civil cases, parties who lose an appeal in the Superior Court or Commonwealth Court cannot appeal as of right to the Supreme Court.
 Instead, the party files a Petition for Allowance of Appeal (also called a Petition for Allocatur) asking the Pennsylvania Supreme Court to take the case on appeal.